Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 the United States.
 And I'm going to really enjoy ramping up World Cup coverage as we get closer and closer to the world's biggest sporting event.

 Yeah, today's a big day.
-You find out the groups.

-We'll learn who the United States are paired against.
+You find out the groups will learn who the United States are paired against.
 They are in pot A, which means they will not draw.

-Told you.
 They will not draw Argentina, France, the best teams in the world.

-You get one team per pot, and we'll find out the other three opponents for the United States, and obviously everybody else, except kind of there are still playoffs going on.
+You get one team per pot, and we'll find out the other three opponents for the United States and obviously everybody else, except kind of there are still playoffs going on.

-So the pot for it, what is air quote, the worst.
+So the pot for what is air quote, the worst.
 You could get Italy if they do qualify through UEFA's playoffs.

 So it's going to be a big day.
 We'll know where the games are.